NBKRedSpy/QM_AutoLoadGame/README.md

 ![slot loader icon](media/SlotLoader.png)

+# Important!
+This is a temporary version that supports the 0.8.6 beta.
+The non beta version *must* be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.

+# Docs

 When loading the game, the mod will automatically load the last game loaded after three seconds.
 The delay is configurable.